 Save the files

-Lastly, you will need to save the email mail merge document.
-The bonus with this is that you can open the email merge document at any later date and use it again.
+Lastly, you will need to save the email mail merge document so you can open the merge document at any later date and use it again.
 Make whatever small changes you may need and off you go again without the need to start from scratch.
-Your email mail merge document will maintain the link to the recipient list so every time you open the file that link is reestablished.
+Your email mail merge document will maintain the link to the recipient list.

-- Click File and select Save As or press F12 on the keyboard to perform a Save As
+- Click File > Save As or press F12 on the keyboard to perform a Save As

 - Select a location you wish to save the email mail merge document to, I usually try to keep the document and recipient list in the same location to make it easy to work with